 Throughout his career Smith has worked in executive leadership roles including sales, marketing and operations management for global organizations as well as successful startup ventures.
 As VP of Global Sales & Marketing, Partners for Thomson Reuters, Smith expanded the company’s channel reach significantly, helping to significantly grow the media company’s already considerable footprint.
 Prior to this experience, Smith provided sales leadership and management for of leading edge technology companies in roles of increasing responsibility.

-Abby Ferri, CSP is the President of The Ferri Group LLC, headquartered in Minneapolis, Minnesota.
+Abby Ferri, CSP is the Vice President of National Construction Practice with Hays Companies and was formerly the President of The Ferri Group LLC.
 She holds a Masters Degree in Environmental Health and Safety, is an OSHA Outreach Trainer for Construction, and a Certified Safety Professional (CSP).
 Abby is responsible for risk control, program development, training, and regulatory compliance for her clients in the construction, manufacturing, energy, beverage, hospitality, and retail industries throughout the United States and Canada.